DeFiGeek-Community/landing-page/content/blog/yamato-protocol-v1-overview.md

 Yamato Protocol is a crypto-asset overcollateralized stable coin issuance protocol.

-V1 allows the issuance of CJPY (Japanese Yen equivalent coin) using ETH as collateral.
+V1 allows the issuance of CJPY ("Convertible JPY", Japanese Yen equivalent coin) using ETH as collateral.

 It has the following features